Bharti-Navlani/VSD-IAT-Sign-off-Timing-Analysis_Basics-to-Advance/Theory/README.md

 - It is difference in delay of the clock at different points.
 - It is basically the delay between the launch clock and capture clock.
 - Skew is said to be positive when capture clock has more delay

 ![D2_Fig_2p1_pos_skew](https://user-images.githubusercontent.com/84861735/220701484-c9ff1b41-9084-4dbc-a1c3-9edfe23c3965.png)

 - Skew is said to be negative when capture clock has less delay

 ![D2_Fig_2p2_neg_skew](https://user-images.githubusercontent.com/84861735/220701487-bd260623-a5e3-42ea-b2fe-8e9b018d6bde.png)

 4. Pulse Width Checks
 - As clock travels through the path the clock pulse can change(can happen when rise delay and fall delay are not same) called as Shrinked Clock.
-- If this shrinked clock is below the certain value then pulse width violation happens.
+- If this shrinked clock is below the certain value then pulse width violation happens

 ![D2_Fig_3_PWC](https://user-images.githubusercontent.com/84861735/220701490-9c522a48-1c27-4cb1-bc84-e2eb6cb68bde.png)

 ### Latch Timing